 To give you an idea of ideal size, the florets below on the left are too big, but the size on the right is good.
 You don’t need to make the florets perfectly sized to one another since they’ll get broken down, just make sure they’re not too big and in really large chunks.

-As a general rule of thumb, do not fill the food processor any higher than the top of the blade, which is about halfway up the bowl:
+Working in batches, add the florets to the bowl of a food processor.
+As a general rule of thumb, do not fill the food processor any higher than the top of the blade, which is about halfway up the bowl.
+For a 14-cup food processor, I typically work in 2 to 3 batches.

-Put the lid on and pulse several times, until the florets break down into rice sized small pieces.
+Put the lid on and pulse several times, until the florets break down into rice-sized pieces.
+I like mine somewhere between the size of a grain of couscous and a grain of rice.

 Make sure not to pulse too many times, or the pieces will get too small.

-If there are any big floret pieces that didn’t break down and the rest of it is cut well, take the big pieces out and pulse them separately in another batch, or else you’ll start to overprocess the rest of the rice.
+If there are any big floret pieces that didn’t break down but the rest of it is cut well, take the big pieces out and pulse them separately in another batch.

-Empty the first batch into a bowl, then repeat with the remaining florets.
+Transfer the riced cauliflower to a bowl, then repeat with the remaining florets.

-I find that a cauliflower head that’s 2 to 2.5 pounds makes about 6 cups of rice.
+I find that a 2 to 2.5 pound head of cauliflower makes about 6 cups of rice.
 That’s enough for 4 people as a generous side.
 Feel free to prepare as much as you’d like if you have more people to serve, but make sure that you do it in batches.

 The riced cauliflower can now be used!
 This vegetable side is low carb diet friendly, Whole30, paleo, and gluten-free.
 It’s also the perfect side dish for soaking up sauces and flavors from the main meal.